 You need to consider the battery when deciding on your next hunting bike.
-The size of the battery determines range so you need to consider the number of miles that your e-bike can cover on a single charge.
-Otherwise you could run out of juice early and have to pedal it back like a normal bicycle, only heavier.
+The size of the battery determines range, so you need to consider the number of miles that your e-bike can cover on a single charge.
+Otherwise, you could run out of juice early and have to pedal it back like a standard bicycle, only heavier.

 Going for a powerful battery will be an important consideration as you shop for a hunting bike.
-To get a ballpark idea of range you can identify the range by checking the Amp hrs of the battery and double it.
+To get a ballpark idea of the range, you can identify the range by checking the Amp hrs of the battery and double it.

-Or you can try using the below eBike Range Calculator to get a more precise range, just enter the 2 details and see the range you can expect if you use only throttle.
+Or you can try using the below eBike Range Calculator to get a more precise range, enter the two details and see the range you can expect if you use the only throttle.
 Pedaling will extend that range even further.

 4. Your Purpose Should Matter